-- How to support pupils with dyslexia and literacy difficulties. - How to support pupils on the autistic spectrum - How to support pupils with behavioural difficulties - How to support pupils with speech, language and communication difficulties
+- How to support pupils with dyslexia and literacy difficulties. - How to support pupils on the autistic spectrum. - How to support pupils with behavioural difficulties Positive Handling Training. - How to support pupils with hearing impairment. - How to support pupils' physical disabilities, including epilepsy.

-Enhanced training has been provided to Higher Level Teaching Assistants (HLTA) and the SENCo on:
+Enhanced training has been provided to the SENCo on:

-- Leading a Nurture Group

-- Talking Partners

-- Attendance at the termly SENCo Forum
+• Attendance at the termly SENCo Forum.